 After passing the RAF aptitude test, you’ll be invited to an interview in a selection centre or at the Air Force Careers Office.
 If the interviewer deems you a suitable candidate for at least one of the trades, you can move on to taking the required standard basic fitness test.

-As you can see, preparation and practice are the two critical factors for passing the RAF aptitude test.
+As you can see, preparation and practice are the two critical factors for passing the RAF selection test.
 Fortunately, there are many great online sources where you can find practice tests that allow you to adequately prepare.

 However, passing the test by doing well in one section will not guarantee that you will be matched for the desired role.
 If you want to ensure a broader selection of career options at RAF, you must perform well on the test overall.
 Otherwise, you may be offered a role different from what you were aiming for, which may or may not suit your preferences.